 This crazy festival, Running Of The Bulls, hit the tourist maps with Hemingway’s, The Sun Also Rises.
-There is live tv coverage of the event in many countries.
+There is live TV coverage of the event in many countries.
 Testosterone screams.
-Lauren Linzer, our guest expert, was there, freaked about the safety of her brother who ran.
-Every year, July 6 – 14 in Pamploma, the daring put on their red and white and run.
-Bulls are killed after the festival.
+Writer Lauren Linzer was there and freaked about the safety of her brother who ran.
+Every year, in July in Pamplona, the daring put on their red and white and run.
+Bulls are killed after the festival and many oppose the event calling it animal cruelty.

 By Lauren Linzer